Competing Mechanisms at Vibrated Interfaces of Density-Contrast Fluids: Conclusions

-The discovery of the coexistence and competition between RT and Faraday instabilities offers new insights into predicting and controlling fluid interfaces in vibration-prone systems.
+The discovery of coexistence and competition between RT and Faraday instabilities offers new insights into predicting and controlling fluid interfaces in vibration-prone systems.
 Our findings bridge fundamental hydrodynamics and engineering, leveraging instability interactions of the fluid to control the interface kinematics.
 Vibrations dynamically stabilize RT modes while exciting Faraday instabilities, and the inclusion of RT waves, in turn, nonlinearly dampens the unstable Faraday response.
-By tuning the oscillation, processes such as atomization or inertial confinement fusion can be optimized to suppress both low- and high-wavenumber instabilities, thereby enhancing efficiency and preventing failure.
-These insights also open up new avenues for studying transient dynamics in both natural and engineered fluid systems, where external vibrations compete with intrinsic instabilities, ranging from geophysical flows to the injection of bubbles.
+By tuning the oscillation, processes like atomization or inertial confinement fusion can be optimized to suppress both low- and high-wavenumber instabilities, thereby enhancing efficiency and preventing failure.
+These insights reveal new avenues for studying transient dynamics in natural and engineering flow systems, where external vibrations compete with intrinsic instabilities, ranging from geophysical flows to the injection of bubbles.